octo-technology/OpenTezos/docs/michelson/examples.md

 tezos-client run script max_list.tz on storage 'None' and input '{1;2;5;3;7;2;15;4}'
 ```

-### Example 3 : Executing a lambda with `EXEC` and `LAMBDA`
+### Example 3: Executing a lambda with `EXEC` and `LAMBDA`

 Let's illustrate the following Michelson instructions: `EXEC`, `LAMBDA`, `SWAP`, `PUSH`.
-The following snippet of code takes an integer and increment it using a lambda.
+The following snippet of code takes an integer and increments it using a _lambda_.

-The idea is to define a lambda function (which increment an integer) and execute the function.
-Once the function has been applied the result is returned as new storage state.
+The idea is to define a lambda function (which increments an integer) and execute the function.
+Once the function has been applied, the result is returned as a new storage state.

 ```js
 parameter int ;